 The selling stockholders may offer and sell, from time to time, any or all of the shares of common stock covered by this prospectus.
-The following table provides, as of February 23, 2012, information regarding the beneficial ownership of our common stock held by each selling stockholder (including holders of the May Notes and the May Warrants for shares being registered), the shares that may be sold by each selling stockholder under this prospectus and the number of shares of common stock that each selling stockholder will beneficially own after this offering.
+The following table provides, as of February 23, 2012, information regarding the beneficial ownership of our common stock held by each selling stockholder (including holders of the October 2007 warrants for shares being registered), the shares that may be sold by each selling stockholder under this prospectus and the number of shares of common stock that each selling stockholder will beneficially own after this offering.

-The information set forth in the table and related footnotes are prepared based on our transfer agent's records as of February 23, 2011 and information provided to us by or on behalf of the selling stockholders.
+The information set forth in the table and related footnotes are prepared based on our transfer agent's records as of February 23, 2012 and information provided to us by or on behalf of the selling stockholders.
 Applicable percentages are based on 284,552,554 shares of common stock outstanding as of February 23, 2012, adjusted as required by the rules promulgated by the SEC.

-Under the terms of the May Notes and the May Warrants, a selling stockholder may not convert the May Note or exercise the May Warrants to the extent (but only to the extent) such selling stockholder or any of its affiliates would beneficially own more than 4.99% of our common stock.
+Under the terms of the October 2007 warrants, a selling stockholder may not exercise the October 2007 warrants to the extent (but only to the extent) such selling stockholder or any of its affiliates would beneficially own more than 4.99% of our common stock.
 The number of shares set forth in the table below, however, do not reflect these limitations.